Back to Tutorials

 await mastra.backgroundTaskManager?.resume(taskId);

-backpressure: "queue" is the safe default — excess tasks wait for a slot instead of failing.
-The alternative modes let you shed load when "eventually" is better than "never," but start with queueing and only change it once you've watched real traffic.
+backpressure: "queue" is the safe default — excess tasks wait for a slot instead of failing outright.
+There are other modes for when "eventually" beats "never," but start with queueing.
+Only reach for the alternatives once you've watched what real traffic actually does to your limits.

 Durable agents — survive the crash

-Background tasks handle slow.
-They don't handle interrupted.
-If the process dies mid-run — a deploy, a crash, an OOM — an ordinary agent loses everything: the conversation, the half-finished tool calls, the plan.
-A durable agent persists its state at each step, so it can pick up exactly where it stopped.
+An ordinary agent has no answer to that.
+It loses the conversation, the half-finished tool calls, the plan — everything, because none of it was ever written down anywhere durable.
+A durable agent is the fix: it persists its state at every step, so it can pick up exactly where it stopped.

 durable.ts